 I love seeds.
 So much life and potential exist in a teeny tiny container.
 As a gardener, I can easily tell a zinnia seed from a Morning Glory seed.
-While each is unique, once planted, each has the ability to grow and become more than they were.
+While each is unique, once planted, each can grow and become more than they were.
 Just one small marigold seed can grow into a flower that yields 50 new seeds.

 I also love the ministry of Operation Christmas Child.
 I filled my empty shoebox with things I chose especially for “my” child across the world (a blue hat and gloves, a stuffed red dog that matches the cover of the coloring book I found, a blue toothbrush, a red washcloth, a soccer ball, etc.).
 My box is slightly different from every one packed and sent.
 It’s uniquely mine and full of potential, just like a seed.

 When a child receives their Operation Christmas Child shoebox, they also get a colorful gospel booklet, “The Greatest Gift of All” about the gift of Jesus.
 I’ve seen so many photos of children putting away their toys and pouring over the book, often with their friends and parents.
 The seed is beginning to grow.
 But then what?

 The Greatest Journey“discipleship course was developed by Operation Christmas Child to be that next step to help these children become lifelong followers of Jesus.
 To nurture and grow their young faith, these lessons are offered to the children after they receive their shoebox through the churches in their neighborhood.

 I asked the National Team Leader from Belize, how this affects the churches.
 She said that training them to share the gospel with children, taught them how to share the gospel with their own family and neighbors.
-The teachers grew in their own faith, and more seeds are planted.
+The teachers grew in their faith, and more seeds are planted.